 You and your infant should both be:

-At UPMC Pinnacle we support skin-to-skin contact immediately after birth.
+At UPMC in Central Pa. we support skin-to-skin contact immediately after birth.
 Skin-to-skin contact helps your baby adjust to life outside the womb by regulating your baby’s temperature, blood sugar and heart rate.
 The American Academy of Pediatrics recommends that skin-to-skin contact should be maintained until after you breastfeed your baby for the first time.

 Your baby’s sense of smell will allow her to find your breast and begin to latch on.
 Skin-to-skin contact also helps babies stay awake during feedings and can extend breastfeeding for an average of six additional weeks.